Shantee Orr: Houston Texans

 Orr was claimed by the Houston Texans on July 30, 2003.
-He appeared in six games that season and made his NFL debut at the Buffalo Bills on November 16.
+He appeared in six games that season and made his NFL debut at the Buffalo Bills on November 16 notching his first sack in the NFL.

 In 2004, Orr played in four games mainly on special teams.

-In 2005, Orr jumped into the starting lineup playing in all 16 games and starting 12 of them.
-He amassed 47 tackles and led the Texans with seven and a half sacks.
-In one game vs. Baltimore he set a team record of 3 sacks in one game.
+In 2005, A determined Orr battled his way into the starting lineup playing in all 16 games and starting 12 of them at OLB.
+He amassed 47 tackles and led the Houston Texans with seven and a half sacks.
+In one game vs. the Baltimore he set a team record of 3 sacks in one game.

 In 2006, Orr played in all 16 games starting 14 of the contests.
 He ended the year with 27 tackles and 1.5 sacks.

 In 2007, Orr began the 2007 season with the Houston Texans appearing in six games and starting one.
 He was waived on November 28.

 Jacksonville Jaguars

-Orr was signed Jacksonville Jaguars on December 12 and played in three games making three tackles.
+Orr was signed Jacksonville Jaguars on December 12 and played in three games making three tackles; and contributed on special teams.

+He finished the 2007 season off by going to his first two playoff games.

 Cleveland Browns

 On March 21, Orr signed with the Cleveland Browns.
 He was released by the team on August 30 during final cuts.
 However, he was re-signed by the team on September 4 after linebacker Antwan Peek was injured in practice and placed on injured reserve.
-Orr was not re-signed following the 2008 season.
+After his season in Cleveland, Orr retired after 6 years of professional football.